TenebrisNoctua/ServerAuthority/docs/index.md

 ### `AuroraScriptObject.Instance`

-This is the `Instance` that the Behavior is added to.
+This is the `Instance` that the Behavior is bound to.

 ### `AuroraScriptObject.Frame`